 4. How to get from the airport to the center of Rome?

 Once you land in the Eternal City you have several possibilities to reach the center from its two airports: Ciampino and Fiumicino.
 It is a very touristic capital that is quite well connected.
 Its public transport network includes bus, train and subway, which allows you to move from one place to another quickly.
 The problem is the frequency to go downtown from the airport.
-Another much more expensive option is the cab, which has a fixed rate of about 30 euros plus the night supplement if we arrive at night.
+Another much more expensive option is the cab, which has a fixed rate of about 30 euros plus the night supplement if we arrive at night.### Compare the different options

-In this article I will summarize everything you need to know to get to the center of Rome from the airport, but I already tell you that the best option, according to my experience, is the shared transfer where you will travel aboard a fully equipped vehicle with all the comforts, which will save you time, money and hassle.
+In this article I will summarize everything you need to know to get to the center of Rome from the airport, but I already tell you that the best option, in my experience, is the shared transfer where you will travel aboard a fully equipped vehicle with all the comforts, which will save you time, money and hassle.
 Besides, it is much cheaper than a cab!

 5. Is it a safe city?